13 Shopify Competitors And Alternatives In 2025

 • Supports 23+ currencies and 21+ languages

 You can customize the platform’s language based on the customer’s location, create custom pricing plans with free trials, add discounts for customers who choose annual subscriptions, design customizable checkout procedures, and send automated reminders about dues and cancellations — all from a single dashboard.
-You can even use the in-built fraud monitoring and detection system to block suspicious transactions.
+You can even use the built-in fraud monitoring and detection system to block suspicious transactions.

 FastSpring integrates well with popular third-party tools like WordPress, Zapier, Mailchimp, Nalpeiron, Google Ads, and more.